There's a Riot Goin' On: Reception and legacy

-In 1994 There's a Riot Going On was ranked number 14 in Colin Larkin's Top 50 Soul Albums.
+In 1994, There's a Riot Going On was ranked number 14 in Colin Larkin's Top 50 Soul Albums.
 Larkin described the album as "unlike anything heard before in black music".
 A 2003 article for Rolling Stone commented; "Sly and the Family Stone created a musical utopia: an interracial group of men and women who blended funk, rock and positive vibes...
 Sly Stone ultimately discovered that his utopia had a ghetto, and he brilliantly tore the whole thing down on There's a Riot Goin' On, which does not refute the joy of his earlier music."
-In addition to being featured near the top of several major publications' "best album" lists, Riot was also ranked at number 99 on Rolling Stone's 2003 list of the 500 Greatest Albums of All Time, maintaining the rating in a 2012 revised list, one of four Sly & the Family Stone entries to be included on the list; it is the second highest of the band's entries, preceded by Greatest Hits (#60), and followed by Stand! (#118) and Fresh (#186).
-In the 2020 updated list, the album was raised to number 82 and became the highest ranked of the three Sly & The Family Stone entries, ahead of Stand! (#119) & Greatest Hits (#343).
+In addition to being featured near the top of several major publications' "best album" lists, Riot was also ranked at number 99 on Rolling Stone's 2003 list of the 500 Greatest Albums of All Time, maintaining the rating in a 2012 revised list, one of four Sly & the Family Stone entries to be included on the list; it is the second highest of the band's entries, preceded by Greatest Hits (No. 60), and followed by Stand!
+(No. 118) and Fresh (No. 186).
+In the 2020 updated list, the album was raised to No. 82 and became the highest ranked of the three Sly & The Family Stone entries, ahead of Stand!
+(No. 119) & Greatest Hits (No. 343).
 Pitchfork named it the fourth best album of the 1970s.

 Riot's songs have been extensively covered and sampled.
 Artists who have covered or reworked its songs include Iggy Pop, John Legend, Lalah Hathaway, Ultramagnetic MC's, De La Soul, Beastie Boys and Gwen Guthrie.
 Dave Rosen of Ink Blot magazine said that the album sounds unique, ironically in view of its vast influence; "Sly employed the unconventional (and possibly entirely original) technique of mixing live drums with what was at the time a primitive drum machine ...
 The introspective, yet political lyrics, the hard and dirty funk grooves, the inspirational, yet depressing songs—all of these elements would come to influence not only peers like Marvin Gaye and James Brown, but two generations of rappers and funkateers who paid homage to Sly's vision by making his samples and beats an essential backbone of their own innovations.
 Sly's Riot is still goin' on."
-In a book on the album for the 33⅓ series, Miles Marshall Lewis described it as "one of the most powerful and haunting albums to inspire the hip hop movement."
+In a book on the album for the 33⅓ series, Miles Marshall Lewis described it as "one of the most powerful and haunting albums to inspire the hip hop movement" and in Rolling Stone, Micheangelo Matos called this music a "Rosetta stone of dark funk and proto-hip-hop blues".
 The singer Bilal names it among his 25 favorite albums, appreciating the drum machine sounds in particular.